ben-xD/push/push/README.md

 - Avoids using deprecated Android classes.
 - Receive push notifications when the app is in the foreground, background or terminated on Android and iOS.
+- Request permission to show notifications to the user, on iOS and Android (including Android 13+).
 - Handle notifications being tapped by users.
 - Set your message handlers anywhere you want, however you want.
 Unlike other packages, these restrictions do not apply: